elasticdotventures/dotfiles/README.md

 # \__b00t__
 ------
-b00t is my "ultimate" framework-tooling for deploying a distributed-ai, polylingual voice-cli "format transformer" that can learn to perform a plurality of skills including design/control of robotics and learning to play video games, design and print 3d objects, manipulate video, write and deploy code to create "smart pipes" for various applications.
+b00t is my "ultimate" framework-tooling for deploying a distributed-ai, polylingual voice-cli "format transformer" that can learn to perform a plurality of skills including design/control of robotics and learning to play video games, design and print 3d objects, manipulate video, write and deploy code to create "smart pipes" or "smart bridges" across or within one or more clouds.

 Presently this is only a compendium of time saving tools offering an interactive initalization (using fzf), menu system for the smart pipes and installation scripts for the rest.
+The plan is to have a Yahoo-esque "Awesome" curated list of installable time-saving & labor-reducing tools "fundamentals", to interface any cloud AI/Skill.

 Sharing with friends, looking for feedback, alpha testers & contributors.
 Comments, issues, PR's welcome.
 Please 🍴🍰🤩.